 Apres Food & Drinks

 This was the first place we ate at, and it was a good start for our stay.
-I have to admit that it was a bit cold though – we stayed on the terrace, outside was snowing and even though they had heaters on, it was still a bit cold.
+I have to admit that it was a bit cold on the terrace.
+Outside was snowing and even though they had the outdoor heaters running, we still felt the chill.

 But apart from this (after all, you’re in a resort up the mountains), the food was really good and the service very nice.

-We only had pizza and quesadilla, which were really good – but I also liked everything else I saw at other tables, especially the burgers.
+We only had pizza and quesadilla, which were really tasty – but I also liked everything else I saw at other tables, especially the burgers.

-I wasn’t able to find a website of this restaurant, but I am marking it on Google Maps here.
+Apres Restaurant is part of Hotel Sinaia, and I am marking it on Google Maps here.
 It’s very centrally located.

 Caramello